joshbrostoff/joshbrostoff.github.io/_posts/2019-10-19-service_workday.md

 ---

-Before the Madrid release of ServiceNow, an out of box SOAP integration with Workday was offered.
+Before the London release of ServiceNow, an out of box SOAP integration with Workday was offered.
 However, with this pre-built integration now deprecated, a lot of customers are still leveraging the old SOAP integration, and new ones stuck with figuring out how to build a new one.
 Truth be told, the days of SOAP integrations are over.
 In various ways which I wont dive into here, REST is a far preferred method for building modern SaaS integrations.

 As many ServiceNow customers still look to integrate ServiceNow and Workday for various use cases, I wanted to share my recommended way of building this integration.